bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./images/image101.png"
 style="width:5.66667in;height:1.29167in" />

-<h4>Game requirements: managing multiple keypress / keyrelease events
+<h4>Game requirements: managing multiple keypress / keyrelease events</h4>

 In a game, we often need to check which keys are being used, at a very high frequency - typically from inside the game loop that is looping at